 Definition Services to diagnose and treat a student on a one-to-one basis with

 medical needs.

 Prescription Services must be prescribed/ordered by a licensed MD or licensed DO

 enrolled in the MA Program within the scope of his or her practice under

 state law.

 Provider Licensed MD

 Qualifications Licensed DO

+Documentation Copy of Department of State license showing full name and dates of

+of Credentials licensure reflecting the period services were provided.

+Maintained

+Onsite

+Individual or Individual only

+Group

+Delivery Services may be delivered in person or through telemedicine.

+Method

-Documentation of Credentials Copy of Department of State license showing full name and dates of licensure reflecting the period services were provided.
-Maintained Onsite Individual or Individual only Group Examples of All services must be face-to-face with the student in order to be Services compensable: Face-to-face encounter with student in conjunction with completion of Medical Practitioner Authorization Forms; prescriptions; referral reports and documentation; relative to the SBAP.
-Procedure T1023 U3 TM - Physician Service Codes Units of Service Service: Per Encounter, Max.
+Examples of Face-to-face encounter with student in conjunction with completion

+Services of Medical Practitioner Authorization Forms; prescriptions; referral reports and documentation; relative to the SBAP.

+Procedure T1023 U3 TM - Physician Service Codes POS 02 is to be used when services are rendered via telemedicine.
+Units of Service Service: Per Encounter, Max.
 1 per Day Forms Physician Services Log Medical Practitioner Authorization Form for SBAP Services and Medical Practitioner Authorization Form for Evaluation Services